Menu

 Assistant General Manager, Director of U.S. Scouting

-He was first hired by the organization on December 2, 2013 and signed a contract extension on December 23, 2022 to remain with the club through the 2023 season.
+He was first hired by the organization on December 2, 2013 and signed a two-year contract extension on November 28, 2023 to remain with the club through the 2025 season.

 McManus scours the United States for talent, attending countless NCAA games, NFL pre-season games and dozens of practices and workouts while working closely with GM Kyle Walters on helping shape the current roster and the team’s negotiation list of prospects.

-He also facilitates the team’s free-agent camps throughout the U.S. during the offseason, along with Assistant General Manager/Director of Player Personnel Ted Goveia, and their work has been instrumental in helping find talent critical in the Blue Bombers consecutive Grey Cup championships in 2019 and 2021.
+He also facilitates the team’s free-agent camps throughout the U.S. during the offseason and his work has been instrumental in helping find talent critical in the Blue Bombers five consecutive Grey Cup appearances and championships in 2019 and 2021.

 Prior to joining the Bombers, McManus worked as a scout with the Hamilton Tiger-Cats from 2009-13., serving as regional scout and then their Head U.S. Scout.
 He had first joined the Ticats staff in 2008 as an offensive assistant.
 McManus also spent the 2007 season working as an analyst for The Sports Network’s CFL broadcast team.